 Range and abundance

-Once widespread across semi-arid and arid Australia (occupying around 70% of the continent), the Bilby is now limited to less than 20% of its former range.
+Once widespread across semi-arid and arid Australia (occupying around 70% of the continent), the Bilby has disappeared from over 80% of its former range, primarily as a result of feral cats and foxes.
 The species currently occurs as patchily distributed populations throughout the Tanami (NT) west to Broome and south to Warburton (WA), with isolated populations north of Birdsville in south-western QLD and north-east of Alice Springs, NT.

 A quote by Hedley Finlayson describes the Bilby as taking “a number of structural peculiarities to grotesque lengths yet manages to reconcile them all in a surprisingly harmonious and even beautiful whole”.
 This is quite apt for the bilby: it’s long rabbit-like ears, pointed snout, long hind feet and bicoloured tail create a jumbled mess of charm.